 This stunning, albeit plump, Blonde was very honoured to pose for me although jealousy overcame one of her girlfriends and our shoot was photo-bombed several times.
-Ok, so the light is nice, the horse is being good and I have composed it nicely with my 50mm Carl Zeiss.
+Ok, so the light is nice, the Icelandic horse is being good and I have composed it nicely with my 50mm Carl Zeiss.
 But what excites me most about this image is the DOF.
-From the face of the horse to the tails is beautifully sharp, but everything else in the image is a subtle blur, just enough to see the landscape and just enough to give an indication of distance.
+From the face of the horse to the tails is beautifully sharp, but everything else in the image is a subtle blur, just enough to see the landscape and just enough to give an indication of considerable distance.
+The subtle blur of the background mountains are just about right for the viewer to appreciate the Icelandic farm setting.
+Shapes and textures are still visible.
+There is enough information for us to understand what the background is.
+But it is blurred enough so that they do not hold our attention.

 Again you can see how the f/6.3 has given the distant objects a gentle, realistic blur to obligate your attention to the baby.
 Or, you could twist that and say that the foal commands your attention and your attention demands that the foal is sharp.
 How would you feel if the background horses were sharp and the foal blurry?
 Would you keep or discard the image?

-In situations where you want to isolate a large subject, like a horse, ice berg or motorbike, f/6.3 has the great mixture of background blur and sharpness.
+In situations where you want to isolate a large subject, like a horse, iceberg or motorbike, f/6.3 has the great mixture of background blur and sharpness.
 But remember to get the best out of it and focus a third into the object.
+Auto-focus will find the closest edge.
+This will work, but you are missing a third of the potential for sharpness.
+The background is important if you want your subject to come alive in the photo.
+My favourite photos of Icelandic horses have the mountains in the background.
+Background blur is know as ‘BOKEH‘.
+With the right amount of bokeh it is possible to communicate the vastness of the land of the Icelandic horse.